timm/shortr/etc/src/docs/all.md

 local all=require"lib"
 all.the = all.opts( [[

-BAITTERY: semi-supervised multi-objective optimization XAI (c) 2022 Tim Menzies <timm@ieee.org> BSD2 license
+SHORTr: semi-supervised multi-objective optimization XAI (c) 2022 Tim Menzies <timm@ieee.org> BSD2 license

 From N items, find and explain the best ones, using just log(N) evals.